everydayhero/how-we-build-things/technologies/react/sharing-behaviour.md

 Bleh, it's on it's way I think.
 But it's still not there...
 Also, it's probably time to check back in on the problem.

 Let's look at the first two issues.
 Does this address behaviour bleeding between mixins and the original component?
-Does this adress state management bleeding?
+Does this address state management bleeding?

 In the above examples it's impossible for one wrapping component to call methods on any other component, they can only communicate via props.
 The same then goes for state, no component can directly update the state of any other component.
 They _can_ however mess about with props as they're being passed down.
 Is that easier or harder to reason about?

 The last issue is about mixins being "a lot like" component definitions.
 In all of the above examples they _are_ component definitions.
-They can be made with `createClass`, as es6 classes, as functions, it makes no difference.
+They can be made with `createClass`, as ES6 classes, as functions, it makes no difference.